mihaicris-adoreme/cordial-ios-sdk/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;Objective-C:
 ___
 ```
-target "<The name of the new Notification Service Extension target>" do
+target "Name of the new Notification Service Extension target" do
     use_frameworks!
-    pod 'CordialAppExtensions_Objective-C', :git => 'git@gitlab.com:cordialinc/mobile-sdk/ios-sdk.git'
+    pod 'CordialAppExtensions_Objective-C', :git => 'git@gitlab.com:CordialExperiences/mobile/ios-sdk.git'
 end
 ```

-Make sure that your new target `Notification Service Extension` bundle identifier is prefixed with your app bundle identifier, for example: `yourAppBundleIdentifier.NotificationServiceExtension`.
-Delete the code that your IDE generated for you for the new extension and inherit it from `CordialNotificationServiceExtension`:
+Ensure that your new target **Notification Service Extension** bundle identifier is prefixed with your app bundle identifier, for example: `yourAppBundleIdentifier.NotificationServiceExtension`.
+Delete the code that your IDE generated for the new extension and inherit it from `CordialNotificationServiceExtension`:

 &nbsp;&nbsp;&nbsp;&nbsp;Swift:
 ___
 ```
 import CordialAppExtensions
 class NotificationService: CordialNotificationServiceExtension {
 }
 ```
 &nbsp;&nbsp;&nbsp;&nbsp;Objective-C: